rperez2021/DevNotes/vault/devnotes.azure.ai.model-evaluation.md

 ---
 ## Model Eval Metrics

+### For Clustering Models

+- **Average Distance to Other Center**: This indicates how close, on average, each point in the cluster is to the centroids of all other clusters.
+- **Average Distance to Cluster Center**: This indicates how close, on average, each point in the cluster is to the centroid of the cluster.
+- **Number of Points**: The number of points assigned to the cluster.
+- **Maximal Distance to Cluster Center**: The maximum of the distances between each point and the centroid of that point’s cluster.
+If this number is high, the cluster may be widely dispersed.
+This statistic in combination with the Average Distance to Cluster Center helps you determine the cluster’s spread.

 ### For Classification Models

 - **Accuracy**: The ratio of correct predictions (true positives + true negatives) to the total number of predictions.
 In other words, what proportion of diabetes predictions did the model get right?